 Brava Synthetic Roof Tiles — a Superior Product for Low-Pitch Roofs

 Brava synthetic roof tiles are the best roofing material for low-slope roofs.
 Lightweight, colorfast, and eco-friendly Brava synthetic (composite) tiles replicate the appearance of beautiful natural slate, Spanish tile, and cedar shake shingles.
 Brava roof tiles protect against damage from pooling on low-pitch roofs because the tiles do not absorb water and in fact, resist mold.
 Brava tiles, installed over an ice and water shield and 30 lbs. of asphalt-saturated and coated organic felt base sheets — further contribute to a waterproof roofing system for a low-pitch roof.

 Durable Brava Roofing Tiles

 Durable Brava roofing tiles won't degrade, warp, or fade when exposed to intense UV rays.
-Temperature-resistant Brava tiles resist splitting and cracking during extreme heat and freeze/thaw cycles, and provide wind protection above 188+ MPH, and a Class 4 impact rating, making them resistant to hail, ice, falling branches, and foot traffic.
+Temperature-resistant Brava tiles resist splitting and cracking during extreme heat and freeze/thaw cycles, and provide wind protection above 188+ MPH with ring shank nails, and a Class 4 impact rating, making them resistant to hail, ice, falling branches, and foot traffic.

 In addition to aesthetics and costs, roof pitch plays a significant role in roofing material choice.
 Brava roofing tiles offer the best solution for low-slope roofs with a 4:12 slope and above.
 Synthetic tiles from Brava also offer protection against the damaging effects of pooling and resistance to UV rays, mold, extreme temperatures, wind, and impact.